×

 Pool chlorine comes in three common forms: tablets, granules, and liquid.

-The ideal chlorine level in your pool: Your free chlorine levels should be 1 to 3 PPM (parts per million), with 3 PPM being ideal.
+Your free chlorine levels should be 1 to 3 PPM (parts per million), with 3 PPM of free and available chlorine being ideal.
 Even if you use slow-dosing chlorine tablets, you’ll want to test your pool water once per week to make sure your pH, alkalinity, and chlorine are within range.
 The wrong chlorine levels can cause eye and skin irritation, algae growth, or cloudy water.

-The Pool Care Handbook
+The Pool Care Video Course

-How to Choose the Right Chlorine Tablet Size: 3-Inch vs. 1-inch
+How to Choose the Right Chlorine Tablet Size: 3-inch vs. 1-inch

 Tablets typically come in two sizes: 3-inch or 1-inch chlorine tablets.
 As a general rule, one 3-inch tablet will sanitize 5,000 gallons of pool water.

-One-inch tablets dissolve more quickly since they are smaller and have less surface area for the water to pass over.
-They’re great for smaller pools.
 While you technically could add a single 3-inch puck to a 5,000-gallon pool, it’s easy to over-chlorinate a smaller body of water.
 Using multiple 1-inch tablets is a better way to control dosing.

 Three-inch tablets, on the other hand, are easier to handle and dissolve more slowly than 1-inch tablets.
 They’re better for larger pools since a single 3-inch tablet can sanitize up to 5,000 gallons.
 And they’re the best size to use in an automatic chlorinator.